opendott-wats/D2.3-Documentation-of-Prototypes/ReadMe.md

 ![Snapshots from different sketch states using the p5js JavaScript toolkit](figures/figures.008.png)

-In parallel to making a step tracker, I addressed a research question in connection to the co-design concept 'Haptic Memories' from WP1: Can data become a resource for creative expression and reflection?
+In parallel to making a step tracker, I addressed a research question in connection to the co-design concept 'Haptic Memories' from WP1:

+- How can data become a resource for creative expression and reflection?

-Picking up the idea of drawing with haptic feedback induced by recordings of step data, I turned the recorded steps into virtual ink for drawing.
-The data became a resource for creative expression to reflect on the data of one's body through an embodied act.
+By transforming step count data into (virtual) ink for drawing, the data became a resource for creative expression to reflect on the data of one's body through an embodied act of drawing.

 To prototype this aspect with a visual focus first, I used the creative coding toolkit [p5js](https://p5js.org), a successor to [Processing](http://processing.org), because I prefer using JavaScript for quick iterations and to get a feel for a programming project.

 To get a data set of actual step counts, I exported data which my smartphone captured for some time already using an application available on the app store.
 I picked a time window of 1 day and converted it into JSON format to load into the p5js editor.